MothInBox/scylla-reader/README.md

 cd plugin-template
 make
 ```
-The template plugin can then run by this command seqeunce in the TUI
+## FAQ
+### Where can I get plugins?
+As of right now, develop your own or find one someone else has developed!

+see the template plugin to get an idea on how to develop your own!
 ```
 i (open add book window)
 type "template"
 ctrl + s (submit all)i
 ```

-## Where can I get plugins?
-As of right now, develop your own or find one someone else has developed!
-``
 > [!WARNING]
 > Be aware that plugins could be running anything on your machine.
-Verify the plugin yourself or go with trusted sources.`
+Verify the plugin yourself or go with trusted sources.

+### Where is data stored?

+#### .local/share/scylla-reader
+contains:
+ - library.db (database for library persistence)

+#### .config/scylla-reader
+contains:
+ - template.txt (files containing cookies for the plugin / domain)
+ - plugins:
+    - plugin-template.wasm (the .wasm code for plugins)

+> [!NOTE]
+> could contain more than just template
+> (e.g. royalroad.txt and plugin-royalroad.wasm)